- The primary responsibility of the home as a faith forming and missional centre has lost its priority

 Jesus modelled leadership throughout his ministry.
 In exactly the same way, our own leadership impacts our ministries.
 God has positioned every one of us to impact our world.
 We want you to be encouraged, to build your confidence and provide you with practical strategies to bring out the best the leader in you.

 We will convene on the Tuesday at 2.30pm**, registration from 1pm.

 A starting time after lunch allows interstate and international delegates time to fly in.
-The later start means lunch will only be provided if a separate lunch package is purchased in the registration stage.
+The later start means a very simple lunch will only be provided if you ask for one in the [arrival notes] in the registration stage.

 Any other lunch arrangements will need to be made on the way to the conference.
 Some delegates with cars may be able to offer an excursion to nearby shops in Helensburgh but this is not guaranteed.

 Note that there will be limited spaces available for delegates to arrive the day before.
 This ‘B&B plus lunch’ package needs to be purchased at the registration stage.
 Again, this is limited, so book early.

 The finishing time of our program on the final day is after lunch at 1.30pm on the Friday.